Labs64/GuideChimp/README.md

 ### 3) Manual Installation

 We strongly recommend that you use either a CDN or a package manager like npm.
-This will make it easier for you to deploy your project in different environments, and easily update Guide Chimp when new versions are released.
-Nonetheless, if you prefer to integrate Guide Chimp into your project manually, you can [download the release of your choice](https://github.com/Labs64/guidechimp/releases) from GitHub and copy the files from the `dist` directory into your project.
+This will make it easier for you to deploy your project in different environments, and easily update GuideChimp when new versions are released.
+Nonetheless, if you prefer to integrate GuideChimp into your project manually, you can [download the release of your choice](https://github.com/Labs64/guidechimp/releases) from GitHub and copy the files from the `dist` directory into your project.

 Include the compiled files in your page:
 ```